evolvingstuff/vdw2/content/posts/latest-vitamin-d-wiki-news.md

 * Vitamin D Animation should be (finally) ready in March

-* I have decided to NOT go to the <a href="/posts/vitamin-d-conference-in-london" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 4200">Vitamin D conference in London</a>
+* I have decided to NOT go to the [Vitamin D conference in London](/tags/vitamin-d-conference-in-london.html)

 > &nbsp; &nbsp; they did not want to me to present information on vitamin D and show the Vitamin D animation, but just make a poster.